“He ignored multiple invitations”: EFCC drops new update on VDM’s alleged crimes

 "The petitions pertain to grave allegations of financial malfeasance which cannot be ignored," the Commission said.

-While the agency acknowledged being aware of Otse's online attacks on them, it claimed they had no influence on his detention.
+While the agency acknowledged being aware of Otse's online attacks on them, it claimed they did not influence his detention.

 The EFCC stated that any issues arising from those public comments would be handled by the competent law enforcement agencies.